daniuher/nbgrader_custom/README.md

 ### UPDATES
 **27.8.2020 Private repo fix**
 > It is possible to clone the private repository from now on.
+It is however password protected.

 **26.8.2020 nbgrader_env automatic now**
 > the creation of the nbgrader_env is from now on automatic.
 If the environment has already been created, the installer will ask, if you want